-The MA in Art and Design prepares leaders in artistic industries with embodied professional practice and pedagogy, as well as local and global engagement.
+The MA with a major in Art and Design prepares leaders in artistic industries with embodied professional practice and pedagogy, as well as local and global engagement.
 Students engage in collaborative inquiry with disciplinary experts to solve problems at an advanced level.
 This integrated degree mirrors our desire to break free of the limits of discipline-specific constraints by including concentrations in Digital Animation, Museum Studies and Art Education.
 When students complete this degree program they demonstrate competencies in:

 - Critical inquiry, research, and creative practice

 - Innovative techniques and technologies to work in art and design